pete-naish/js-component-boilerplate/readme.md

 </section>
 ```

-Inside your component you can define defaults that may be overridden by these options:
+Inside your component you can define a defaults object that may be overridden by these options:

 ```js
 // js/functions/components/gallery.js